hassamsolanomorel/coding_challenge/README.md

 ### Using virtualenv
 From the project root run:
 ```
 # Create virtual environment.
-Path to python3.6 is only required if your system's python version is less than 3.6.
+# Path to python3.6 is only required if your system's python version is
+#  less than 3.6.
 Otherwise the flag can be skipped.
 virtualenv -p=<PATH/TO/PYTHON3.6> .env

 # Activate the environment
-source activate .env/bin/activate
+source .env/bin/activate

 # Install dependencies
 pip install -r requirements.txt